Backbase/backbase-openapi-tools/README.md

 ## 0.1.8
 * Reversed normalization of schema names as that causes stack overflow errors.
 * Fixed Base URL Conversion from RAML to OpenAPI
-* Specify ype when adding additional properties
+* Specify schema type when adding additional properties in Maven plugin using `additionalPropertiesType` configuration option

 ## 0.1.7